 Things to Do in Tinos

 Tinos is a place to exercise, relax, and contemplate.
 If you can afford to dive into its cool waters in springtime, just visit one of the over 35 natural beaches on the island.
 Or else hike and walk or hop from one village to the next; there are many (some of them Catholic due to Venetian rule in the Middle Ages) with little coffee shops and casual restaurants.
 Check also the over 1000 dovecotes, quite characteristic architectural elements that were symbols of Venetian wealth.
 Nightlife is not a strong point here, but if you want to have some drinks in the town try the two cult bars: Argonautis and Koursaros.
 The best restaurant in embracing creatively local gastronomy is Thalassaki and you need to book in advance!
-Other culinary suggestions (serving local organic wine as well) include San to Alati (translates as ‘Like Salt’), Marathia, and Itan Ena Mikro Karavi.
+Other culinary suggestions (serving local organic wine as well) include San to Alati (translates as ‘Like Salt’), Marathia (a must-try, gourmet, farm-to-table, all-day dining spot with elegant accommodation options), and Itan Ena Mikro Karavi (an elegant one with equal attention to the quality of local ingredients).

 For more Accommodation & Lifestyle suggestions (sightseeing, shopping, beaches, restaurants, bars) in MYKONOS check our post: Springtime Island-Hopping Luxuries in Greece – Part II